morey-ow/tlrc23-24/brain_dump.md

 ### Open Educational Resources
 - co-host events with OER committee (contact Joanne Spadaro)

+### Playful Pedagogy
+- Amy Hsu brought my attention to this topic; she has put in the Brightspace TLRC module two open books on the topic
+- https://professorsatplay.org/ Here is a quote from the foreword by Peter Gray:
+- >  My primary goal as a professor was to encourage critical thinking.
+Our testing and grading system has trained students not to think, but to memorize and regurgitate.
+Critical thinking is play; memorizing and regurgitating are not.
+Critical thinking is playing with ideas.
+We turn them upside down to see what happens, contrast them with other ideas to look for consistencies or contradictions, try them out on other people to get their reactions, and so on.
+Students come into the class believing they don’t have permission to think.
+They are mere students, so their job is to “learn,” not think, and learning means memorizing and regurgitating.
+To disrupt this ingrained schoolish habit and encourage thinking I developed what I call the idea approach to organizing a course." - Peter Gray, Professor of Psychology, Boston College in Forbes and Thomas. *Professors at Play Playbook*.
+Carnegie Mellon Press (2023)

 ### Teaching students how to learn how to learn
 - potential speaker: Jennie D’Ambroise and waytosucceed.com